-- MARNING: There is a danger of a new battery exploding if it is incorrectly installed.
+- WARNING: There is a danger of a new battery exploding if it is incorrectly installed.
 Replace the battery only with the same or equivalent type recommended by the manufacturer.
-For more information, see the safety information that shipped with your system. - 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 If applicable, disconnect the power or data cables from expansion card(s). - 4 If installed, remove the risers.
-For more information, see Removing the expansion card risers.
+For more information, see the safety information that shipped with your system. - 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 If applicable, disconnect the power or data cables from the expansion card(s). - 4 If installed, remove the riser 3A. - 5 Remove the LOM riser card.